Translate

 220/30-QK Mirage F1CT of the distinguished "Normandie-Niemen" Special marks.

-In 1942, De Gaulle ordered a group of its pilots and mechanics to the USSR.
-On arrival at the Soviet airfield of Ivanovo, they were offered La-5s or the Yak-1 aircraft; they chose the Yak-1M and departed to the Western Front.
+In 1942, De Gaulle ordered the"Normandie-Niemen", led by a group of its pilots and mechanics, to the USSR.
+Upon arrival at the Soviet airfield in Ivanovo, they were offered either La-5s or Yak-1 aircraft; they chose the Yak-1M and departed for the Western Front.

-They flew 5300 combat missions in Russia, engaged in 869 dog fights and the shooting down of 273 enemy aircraft.
+They flew 5300 combat missions in Russia, engaged in 869 dogfights and shot down 273 enemy aircraft.
 In early 1944, they were involved in the liberation of Lithuania, and later that same year, they upgraded to the Yak-3.

 Four pilots received the title of "Hero of the Soviet Union", with a total of 76 pilots being decorated with both Soviet and French decorations.
 The "Normandie-Niemen" air regiment was awarded the Red Banner and the Alexander Nevsky order for performance in battle.

-In 1945, the Soviet government awarded the pilots their Yak-3 aircraft, and on the 20th of June 1945, witnessed the incredible sight of 40 Yak-3s touching down at Le Bourget airfield.
+In 1945, the Soviet government presented the pilots with their Yak-3 aircraft, and on June 20, 1945, they witnessed the incredible sight of 40 Yak-3s landing at Le Bourget airfield in France.

 The "Normandie-Niemen" were home.